-For the fiscal year ended June 30, 2022, SCERS' investments provided a -3.5% rate of return (net of fees).
 SCERS' strategic asset allocation has heavy allocations to growth assets that can drive returns.
-However, it also maintains meaningful diversification, especially to investment strategies with low and negative correlations to equity markets that can reduce portfolio volatility and protect against significant market draw downs.
+However, it also maintains meaningful diversification, especially to investment strategies with low and negative correlations to equity markets that can reduce portfolio volatility and protect against significant market drawdowns.
 It is also expected to generate meaningful cash flow for SCERS.